I joined the Barnard-Seyfert astronomy club in Nashville. We met at the Adventure Science Center.

 We sampled a cross-section of objects.
-It is unrealistic to try to see them all in a night.
+It is unrealistic to try to see them all.
 After several open clusters, they start to look alike and even in late April, it gets chilly after midnight.
 The M numbers we saw could have been pulled out of a hat.
 It felt good to be under a dark sky.

-M1 - The Crab Nebula in Taurus is the remnant of a supernova.
+M1 - The Crab Nebula in Taurus is the a supernova remnant.
 A star exploded, leaving expanding gas and a rotating pulsar.

-M35 - This open cluster off Castor's toe in Gemini contains 200 stars.
+M35 - This open cluster near Castor's toe in Gemini contains 200 stars.

 M36 - Open cluster in Auriga.
-60 stars appeared as a fuzzy object in the reflector's field of view.
+60 stars appear as a fuzzy object in the reflector's field of view.

 M37 - A dense open cluster in Auriga with a red giant in the middle.
 Open clusters are found along the plane of the Milky Way.

 M38 - Another open cluster, this one in the central part of Auriga.
-Open clusters break up after a few million years because of the gravitational influence from nearby stars.
+Open clusters break up after a few million years because of gravitational influence from nearby stars.

 M40 - Double star in Ursa Major.

-M44 - The 200 stars of the Beehive cluster were sharp and bright.
+M44 - The 200 stars of the Beehive cluster are sharp and bright.
 Also known as Praesepe (Latin for "manger"), the Beehive lies in the center of Cancer.
-In mythology, Hera sent the crab to attack Hercules.
+In mythology, Hera sent this crab to attack Hercules.

 M45 - This is the Pleiades, although we did not observe it through the telescope.

 M65 & M66 - Two galaxies in Leo 35 million light-years away.
 M65 is edge-on.
 M66 dominates.

 M67 - Open cluster in Cancer found by locating the Hydra's head.
 Colors indicate that these are mature stars: yellow, orange and red.
-The older a cluster, the more red giants.
+The older a cluster is, the more red giants there are.